Self-immolation protests by Tibetans in China: Impact

-Self-immolations by Tibetans protesting Chinese domination of Tibet have had a greater impact than earlier protests.
 Despite considerable loss of life during the Tibetan protests in 2008 on the part of both the Tibetan and Han population in Tibet, casualties were simply not reported by the Chinese government.
 Self-immolations, on the other hand, result in dramatic images of the protester, while burning or afterwards, which can be easily transmitted over the internet to news media and supporters.
 Internet access has reached even remote areas in the parts of China where Tibetans live.

 However, sensitive areas of Tibet are often subject to communication clampdowns.
-These blackouts, along with the ban of foreign journalists and human rights monitors, means obtaining exact numbers of self immolations in Tibet is difficult.
+These blackouts, along with the ban of foreign journalists and human rights monitors, means obtaining exact numbers of self-immolations in Tibet is difficult.
 However, a number of organizations, such as Free Tibet, do keep up-to-date lists of confirmed incidents.
 Most of the Tibetan independence movement organizations state that self-immolation acts of Tibetans are an affirmation of the Tibetan identity in the face of "cultural genocide".
 These records of self-immolation often receive significant international attention and are often referenced when conducting awareness fundraising activities for freedoms in Tibet, receiving with wide support from cultural exponents like Hollywood actors or famous musicians.